rjzflynn/typicode_api_tests/README.md

 JUnit and Maven are standards in the Java ecosystem.

-The bare-bones / smoke tests are all contained in the package typicode_tests.smokeTests.
+The bare-bones / smoke tests are all contained in the package typicode_tests.smokeTests

 This package contains tests for fetching , creating, updating and deleting all the resources available at http://jsonplaceholder.typicode.com/